cloudant/python-cloudant/MIGRATION.md

 1. Replay adapters are replaced by the [automatic retries](https://github. com/IBM/ibm-cloud-sdk-common/#automatic-retries) feature for failed requests.
 1. Error handling is not transferable from `python-cloudant` to `cloudant-python-sdk`.
 For more information go to the [Error handling section](https://cloud.ibm.com/apidocs/cloudant?code=python#error-handling) in our API docs.
-1. Custom HTTP client configurations in `python-cloudant` are not transferable to `cloudant-python-sdk`.
+1. Custom HTTP client configurations in `python-cloudant` can be set differently in `cloudant-python-sdk`.
 For more information go to the [Configuring the HTTP client section](https://github.com/IBM/ibm-cloud-sdk-common/#configuring-the-http-client) in the IBM Cloud SDK Common README.